-The government-wide statement of activities identifies the relative financial burden of each of the County's functions (General Government, Legal, Public Works, Social Services, Public Safety and Interest and Fees on Debt) on the taxpayers by identifying direct expenses and the extent of self-support through program revenues.
+The government-wide statement of activities identifies the relative financial burden of each of the County's functions (general government, legal, public works, social services, public safety and interest and fees on debt) on the taxpayers by identifying direct expenses and the extent of self-support through program revenues.
 Direct expenses are clearly identifiable expenses that can be specifically associated with a function.
 Program revenues are revenues derived directly from the function or from other sources which reduce the net cost of the function to be financed from general revenues.
-Program revenues are: 1) charges to customers who purchase, use, or directly benefit from services provided by a function and which are generated by that function, 2) grants and contributions restricted to operating requirements of a function.
+Program revenues are:

+1) charges to customers who purchase, use, or directly benefit from services provided by a function and which are generated by that function, 2) grants and contributions restricted to operating requirements of a function and, 3) grants and contributions restricted to capital requirements of a function.
 Items such as taxes, investment earnings and miscellaneous revenue are not included as program revenues but are instead reported as general revenues.